Flory–Huggins solution theory: Derivation

 where $V_{\rm seg}$ is the actual volume of a polymer segment.

 In the most general case the interaction $\Delta w$ and the ensuing mixing parameter, $\chi$, is a free energy parameter, thus including an entropic component.
+The Flory–Huggins interaction parameter χ represents the energetic interaction between polymer segments and solvent molecules.
+It reflects the difference between polymer–solvent interactions and the average interactions of polymer–polymer and solvent–solvent pairs.
+Larger positive values of χ indicate unfavorable mixing and may lead to phase separation, whereas smaller values correspond to better miscibility.
+In many polymer–solvent systems the parameter is temperature dependent and often decreases as temperature increases.
 This means that aside to the regular mixing entropy there is another entropic contribution from the interaction between solvent and monomer.
 This contribution is sometimes very important in order to make quantitative predictions of thermodynamic properties.

 More advanced solution theories exist, such as the Flory–Krigbaum theory.